KushGabani/radiokey/Contributions.md

 9. Create a new pull request aiming to merge with the main branch
 10. The pull request will be reviewed and accepted if there are no bugs and it follows proper formatting guidelines

-## Add your name to the list of Contributors
+## Add your name to the list of Contributors NOW!
 1. Star the Repository
 2. Follow [Kush Gabani's GitHub Profile](https://github.com/KushGabani)
 3. Fork the repository